Could a cup of coffee change the world?

 Maybe he’s a born-again Christian, or she used to be a man.
 Maybe she supports the Tea Party, or he donates to Planned Parenthood.
 Perhaps she’s a Muslim wearing a hijab, or homeless, or says she’s voting for Bernie Sanders.
-Or he might be wearing a gun on his hip, or smoking a cigar while admitting he parties with Dick Cheney or marches with the KKK.
+Or he might be smoking a cigar while wearing a MAGA hat.

 Go crazy.
-Make this imaginary person as reprehensible to you as you can.
+Make this imaginary person as reprehensible to your own set of values as you can.
 Imagine a person you could hate.